kebasaa/qr_apostilles/README.md

 2. Surname
 3. Date of birth
 4. Citizenship
-5. Issuing country
-6. Criminal record empty (yes/no).
+5. Criminal record empty (yes/no).
 If it is not empty, refer to printed fields on the document
-7. Date of issue
+6. Date of issue
+7. Name of issuing authority
+8. Issuing country

 ### Driving license

 The following fields are available:

+1. Information about the person:
    1. First (given) name
    2. Surname
    3. Date of birth
    4. Citizenship (including of place/province, if required)
+2. Information about the license:
-5. Date of issue of the license
+   1. Date of issue of the license
-6. Date of expiry of the license
+   2. Date of expiry of the license
-7. Issuing authority
+   3. Issuing authority
-8. Issuing country
+   4. Issuing country
-9. Categories:
+3. Categories:
    1. Categories A to E are accepted, according to the 1968 International Convention relative to Motor Traffic
    2. Date of issue, for each category
    3. Date of expiry, for each category
-10. Code for additional restrictions (e.g., requiring glasses)
+4. Code for additional restrictions (e.g., requiring glasses)

+### Certificate of current/completed studies

+1. Information about the person:
+   1. First (given) name
+   2. Surname
+   3. Date of birth
+   4. Citizenship (including that of a place/province, if required)
+   5. Identity document or passport number
+2. Details on studies:
+   1. Type of degree (e.g. High School, professional license, BSc, MSc, PhD, Postdoc)
+   2. Title of degree
+   3. Starting date
+   4. End date (empty if currently studying for this degree)
+   5. Faculty
+   6. Department
+   7. Advisor (e.g. required for PhD, Postdoc)
+3. Details on issuing educational institution:
+   1. Name of School/University
+   2. Place/City, Province
+   3. Country
+   4. Date of issue

+### Example JSON code

 ## License